Alex-Cannon/codebin/_USER_STORIES.md

 * Google Auth
 * Facebook Auth
 * I can C(RUD) my account
+* I am redirected to /signin after signing up

 #### Codebin
 * DONE I can CRUD a Codebin live.
+* When I delete a bin, the id is removed from the user bins
 * I can edit anyone's Codebin live in my browser.
 This will NOT change a given Codebin.

 #### Search